social-media-ethics-automation/book/book_contents/ch01_intro/02_kumail.md

 ![Photo of Kumail Nanjiani](kumail.png) [Image source](https://commons.wikimedia.org/wiki/File:Kumail_Nanjiani_by_Gage_Skidmore_2.jpg)

 Kumail Nanjiani was a star of the [Silicon Valley](https://www.imdb.com/title/tt2575988/) TV Show, which was about the tech industry.
-He posted these reflections on ethics in tech on twitter (@kumailn) on November 1, 2017:
+He posted these reflections on ethics in tech on Twitter (@kumailn) on November 1, 2017:

 > As a cast member on a show about tech, our job entails visiting tech companies/conferences etc. We meet ppl eager to show off new tech.